 For years, I had a very stressful 9-5 in a bureaucratic agency, often taking work home and dealing with unsupportive management.
 Part of my job included regularly managing crises, and I experienced vicarious trauma from the tragic life stories of the clients I served.

 I also had two energetic infants at home, struggled with undiagnosed anxiety disorders, ran an online business, took courses, plus organized and developed a side hustle every spare minute I had.
-Then my father passed away, and life got even more complicated.
+Then, my father passed away, and life became even more complicated.

 Like many women, I kept going and going and going until I couldn’t go anymore—literally.

 If you’re blaming yourself for not having enough time to do what needs to get done, I hear you.